agniv-the-marker/Hangman-Rust/README.md

 Amortization, Less redundant work for strings moved outside or only called when nesscary, cargo clippy!

+## Testing

+In order to test, go into the code and change the variable "test" to have the value true.
+It will then tell you how long it takes for it to get a word.

 ## Sample Run

 > (*italicized text* is input)